 You should get these after you fill every Weapon Slot (there are 3) with Boss items.
-Boss items grant a lot of bonus stats when you have full 4-item boss set, and that’s what we’re aiming at.
+Boss items grant a lot of bonus stats when you have a full 4-item boss set, and that’s what we’re aiming at.
 Each piece of armor has its own stats and you should get items in a specific order to add the best bonuses as soon as it is possible.
 Therefore you should get:

 Bheg’s Gloves > Urugon’s Shoes > Dim Tree Spirit’s Armor > Griffon Helmet